abdfaye/AbdoulayeFAYE/README.md

 ## 💡 PROFESSIONAL SUMMARY

 **Technical Consultant** with **10+ years** in Blockchain & Distributed Systems, Robotics & AI, and Emerging Technologies, specializing in **intelligent system and platform design and implementation**.
-Co-Founder & CTO with proven expertise in building scalable intelligent platforms and securing **5 granted patents**.
+Co-Founder & CTO with proven expertise in building scalable intelligent platforms.
+Innovator and Inventor with **5 granted patents**.

 Demonstrated success in designing **trustless systems**, **automated workflows**, and **AI solutions** - directly applicable to next-generation platforms requiring both security and intelligent user experiences.